kudobuzz/express-api-starter/README.md

 - Add support for documentation testing with dredd
 - Add persistence layer to models to easily support other databases
 - Add bunyan to log request
+- Add support for jsdoc.
+- Add environment variable validation at startup
+- Use nconv